CCMS-UCSD/MassIVEDocumentation/docs/quant/2_access_quant_1_dataset.md

 ### Publications

 It shows the publication related to this dataset.
-The publication includes all the details related to this dataset.
+The publication includes all the details associated with this dataset.

 ### Dataset Reanalyses

 At the bottom of this page, there is the table to show the list of reanalyses in this dataset.
 For this example, there are 3 containers and 51 reanalyses available in this dataset.
-Each container and reanalysis has their own RMSV ID.
+Each container and reanalysis has their RMSV ID.
 If you click any RMSV ID, you will move to the webpage for specific RMSV.

 ### Summary table for this dataset

 There is the summary box on the left of this page.
-It shows the simple summary about experimental design, identification result, quantification/statistical analysis for this reanalysis.
+It shows the simple summary of experimental design, identification result, and quantification/statistical analysis for this dataset.

 ![](img/access_quant_reanalyses/dataset_summary_table.png)

-- **Owner** column : 'Owner' means the submitter who designed the experiments, set up this dataset, and submitted files, including raw.files, for the first time.
-The column of 'Owner' shows the summary of what the owner submitted.
+- **Owner** column: 'Owner' means the submitter who designed the experiments, set up this dataset, and submitted files, including raw.files, for the first time.
+The column of 'Owner' shows a summary of what the owner provided.

-- **Reanalysis** column : First, it shows how many reanalyses are included in this dataset.
+- **Reanalysis** column: First, it shows how many reanalyses are included in this dataset.
 The column of 'Reanalyses' is the summary of all reanalyses in this dataset.
 For this example, 51 reanalyses are available in this dataset.
 The column of '51 Reanalyses' is the summary of 51 reanalyses.

-- **N/A** : Not available.
+- **N/A**: Not available.
 The information corresponding to the summary is not submitted.
-For example, MassIVE.quant can't count the number of Conditions, Biological Replicates, or Technical Replicates if the owner didn't submit any files in `Metadata` category.
+For example, MassIVE.quant can't count the number of Conditions, Biological Replicates, or Technical Replicates if the owner didn't provide any files in `Metadata` category.
 Then, 'N/A' will be shown in the 'Owner' column for 'Experimental Design'.

-- **i** in the blue circle : Detailed information for each row.
+- **i** in the blue circle: Detailed information for each row.

 1. **Experimental Design**: The summary of detected experimental design from `Metadata` category.